r3wt/use-models/README.md

 #### main export:

-`useModels( Object defaultState={}, Boolean autoAssign=true )`
+`useModels( Object options={} )`
 > initializes the state of the component, returning helper functions for use in your component.
 > NOTE: must be called from within a functional component.

 **arguments**
-- `defaultState` - declares the default state used by your component. supports nested objects and arrays.
-- `autoAssign` - if `defaultState` is an empty object and `autoAssign` is true, each call to one of the helper functions will create the default value in the state object automatically, if the value doesn't yet exist for that path.
+- `options` - declare your default state with options for each field. example syntax `{ name:'' }` or `{ name: { value:'', validators:[] }}`. you can also use the `model` helper like so `{ name: model(defaultValue,...validationFunctions)}` as a shorthand for declaring the value and validators for the field.

 **returns**
-- An object with helper functions `{input,checkbox,radio,submit,error,getState,setState,useValidation}`
+- An object with helper functions `{ input, checkbox, radio, submit, error, getState, getErrors, setState, setErrors, errors, state, watch, hydrate }`

-#### helper:

-- `useValidation( Object options )` - you can optionally use this helper to configure form validation for one or more form inputs.
+#### helpers (returned from `useModels()`):

+- `hydrate( Object state[, Object errors] )` - allows you to hydrate your state with the data of your choice. you can optionally hydrate the errors as well.
+- `state` - this is the state object. you can use it to read/display data from the state for whatever reason you wish. (see examples)
+- `errors` - this is the errors object. you can use it to read data from the errors and display the error messages. (see examples)
+- `watch( String name, Function callback( Any newValue, Any oldValue ) )` - allows you to assign a watcher to a state field and be notified when its value changes.
+   - `name` - the path of the model to watch. nesting is supported
+   - `callback` - the callback function to execute when the model changes. it will receive `newValue` and `oldValue` as arguments.
 - `input( String name, String type='text' )` - for use with `input`, `select`, `textarea` and other components. returns `props` for use on inputs.
    - `name` - the path of the model. nesting is supported. examples of valid paths: `firstname` or `book.author.firstname` or `post.comments.0.text`.
    - `type` - the type attribute for the input. defaults to `text`